Agentic Much? Adoption of Coding Agents on GitHub

 \paragraph{Usage in software repositories.} Tufano \etal \cite{tufano2024unveiling} analyzed ChatGPT usage traces in 467 GitHub instances, developing a taxonomy of 45 software engineering tasks including feature implementation, documentation, software quality, and development processes.
-Some usage patterns were unexpected, such as assistance in motivating proposed changes.
-Xiao \etal~\cite{xiao2025self_admitted_ai} analyzed more than 1,200 traces of generative AI from ChatGPT and Copilot in a qualitative fashion when usage was explicitly written by developers in their software artifacts.
+Some usage patterns were unexpected, such as assistance in motivating proposed changes.{} Xiao \etal~\cite{xiao2025self_admitted_ai} analyzed more than 1,200 traces of generative AI from ChatGPT and Copilot in a qualitative fashion when usage was explicitly written by developers in their software artifacts.
 They looked at the targeted tasks of generative AI but also looked the churn before and after adoption of generative AI and found no significant change in churn post-adoption.{Xiao \etal~\cite{xiao2025self_admitted_ai} analyzed over 1,200 explicit generative AI traces from ChatGPT and Copilot in software artifacts, focusing on targeted tasks and churn changes before and after adoption.
 They found no significant change in churn post-adoption.} T{On the other hand, t}he white papers from GitClear~\cite{hardinggitclear2024, hardinggitclear2025} paint a different picture.
 They studied the evolution of churn before and after the adoption of Copilot.
 They found that churn increased post-adoption as time passes with an also increased incidence of code duplication.
 However one weakness of this study is the lack in the data of traces of use of Copilot, making it impossible to distinguish between cases where Copilot was used and when it was not, making it a rough approximation that does not exclude other possible factors.{report increased churn and code duplication after Copilot's release over time.
 However, their lack of usage traces prevents distinguishing actual Copilot use, limiting the analysis to a rough approximation that may not exclude other confounding factors.}